Guelph Junction Railway

 The Guelph Junction Railway is a shortline railway owned by the City of Guelph, Ontario, and serves the city's northwest industrial park.

-The railway was the first federally chartered railway in the Commonwealth of Nations to be owned by a municipality, and is among few remaining in Canada (e.g. the Greater Winnipeg Water District Railway and the Capital Railway).
+The railway was the first federally chartered railway in the Commonwealth of Nations to be owned by a municipality, and, along with the Greater Winnipeg Water District Railway and the Capital Railway, is among the few remaining municipally owned railways in Canada.

 History

 The railway was incorporated in 1884 by Guelph merchants because of the indifference of the Grand Trunk Railway, which was the only choice for freight since 1856.
 Competition was the only answer to high rates.
 These plans were expanded in 1887, when authorization was obtained to lay down a further line to the northwest of Guelph, originally with the intention of going to Goderich but eventually ending at Linwood.
 The intention was to build tracks 15 mile south to the CPR main line in Campbellville, Ontario.
 Construction began in May that year, and it opened on 20 August 1888.
 Rather than operate the link themselves, they leased it to the Canadian Pacific Railway who offered twice daily passenger service as well as freight service.
 The City of Guelph was a majority (70 percent) owner and in November 1910 it acquired the rest of the stock from the merchants for sole ownership.

 The Canadian Pacific Railway erected a passenger station and freight shed at Priory Square in Guelph, a location which is now the River Run Centre.

 In 1904, the Railway obtained authorization to construct branch lines from Linwood by way of Stratford to St. Marys and Clinton, and from Linwood to Listowel.
 The Stratford branch was never constructed, while the Listowel branch opened in 1908.

 In December 1997, the Canadian Pacific Railway did not renew the lease with Guelph Junction Railway.
 Undeterred, the city decided it would continue Guelph Junction Railway as an independent railway and contracted with Ontario Southland Railway (OSR) to provide the freight movement services, effective January 1, 1998.
 The Guelph Junction Railway, via OSR, provides customers with dual access service to the two major railways (CNR and CPR), which, along with good locally managed service, has increased traffic considerably.
 Much of the cargo is grain, plastics, chemicals, lumber, aggregates and other industrial products.
 Several other companies have expressed interest in operating the Guelph Junction Railway after the OSR's lease expires in July 2020.
 The Goderich-Exeter Railway will operate GJR when OSR's contract expires.